 You can use tax-free exchanges for investment and business real property, but not your personal residence.
-As a result, landlords can use it for their rental real estate and businesses can use it for office buildings and other business property.
-Like-kind exchanges can’t be used for personal property like a car—they are limited to real property.
+Real property is defined as a parcel of land and everything permanently attached to it, such as buildings.
+As a result, landlords can use a 1031 exchange for their rental real estate and businesses can use it for office buildings and other business property.
+Like-kind exchanges can’t be used for personal property such as a car, either—they are limited to real property.

 What Exactly is “Like Kind”?